amouchaldev/Coding-Challenge-Software-Engineer/README.md

 # Product Management Application

-This app efficiently manages products and categories, focusing on clean architecture and software engineering principles.
+This app manages products, focusing on clean architecture and software engineering principles.

 ## Features

-- **Product Management**
 - Create products with attributes such as name, description, price, and image.
 - Assign products to multiple categories.

-- **Listing and Filtering**
 - A listing of products with the ability to sort by price, or/and filter by a category.

 ## Technologies Used